redhat-appstudio/infra-deployments/README.md

 ```bash
 ./hack/bootstrap.sh -sk true ...
 ```
-The bootstrap.sh script then configures only ArgoCD (including the Application/ApplicationsSets) in the workload cluster and doesn't do anything for kcp.
+The bootstrap.sh script then configures only ArgoCD (including the Application/ApplicationsSets) in the Prometheus cluster and doesn't do anything for kcp.

 To configure the kcp instances separately use the `configure-kcp.sh` script:
 ```bash